-- Vapro Control-description holders: choose from three types and two sizes.
+- Vapro Control-description holders: choose from two types and two sizes.
 You need to consider how many controls you may have; calcs below are based on 7mm lines, the rules say 5-7mm so this is conservative.
+Price is $20.

 - The Combi goes along the arm and attaches with two elastic straps with buckles.
 Can be adjusted to any sized arm.